carnivuth/mobile_systems/pages/wireless/BLUETOOTH.md

+---
+id: BLUETOOTH
+aliases: []
+tags: []
+index: 7
+---

 # BLUETOOTH (IEEE 802.15.1)

 Protocol for PAN communication, based on 2.4 frequencies band,it aims to the following goals:

 - low cost device
 - low distance communication
 - voice and data management

 This comes with the cost of lower bandwidth so lower data transfer rate

 ## PROTOCOL STACK

 Bluetooth is a complex stack of protocols at different layer and devices can implement only a subset of functionality and not all

 ![](Pasted%20image%2020240312123425.png)